anna-rasmussen/MAG-analysis/Metagenome_assembly_and_binning.md

 ### 2.2: Assemble
 If you aren't using arrays just follow the [MetaWRAP tutorial](https://github.com/bxlab/metaWRAP/blob/master/Usage_tutorial.md)- it is excellent!

-I use conda environments, and without needing a slurm script the basic assembly command will look something like:
+I use *conda* environments and without the slurm parts of the script the basic assembly command will look something like:

 ```bash
 conda activate /PATH/TO/CONDAENV/metawrap